NCMlab/WebbasedCognitiveTasks/Stroop/Readme.md

 # Stroop color, word task with keyboard input
-Script copyright: 03-01-2021 Neurocognitive Mapping Laboratory
+Script copyright: 03-01-2021 Jason Steffener, Neurocognitive Mapping Laboratory

 # Background
 This is an implementation of the classic Stroop task with keyboard input.